#1 Bee Removal Service

 - Sweat Bees carry pollen on special long hairs on their body and hind legs.

-- Some sweat bees are solitary and often quite small in size; 3-10mm.
+- Some sweat bees are solitary and often quite small; 3-10mm.

 - There is usually only a single generation of sweat bees per year.